 If you or your company does not use Tableau Server, or if you want to learn about a free, alternative sharing option, jump to Use Tableau Public.

 If you or your company uses Tableau Server, and you are familiar with what permissions are assigned to you, jump to Use Tableau Server.

 Your story was a hit.
 You're going to publish it to Tableau Public so that your team can view it online.

 Note: When you publish to Tableau Public, as the name suggests, these views are publicly accessible.
 This means that you share your views as well as your underlying data with anyone with access to the internet.
-When sharing confidential information, consider Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window).
+When sharing confidential information, consider Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window).

 Select Server > Tableau Public > Save to Tableau Public.

 Enter your Tableau Public credentials in the dialog box.

 If you don't have a Tableau Public profile, click Create one now for free and follow the prompts.